'They Know What A Pandemic Is': HIV Survivors See Similarities To AIDS Epidemic

 Piercing differences

-But, for many long-term HIV survivors, the differences between the two pandemics shadow the similarities.
+But for many long-term HIV survivors the differences between the two pandemics shadow the similarities.

 For years, HIV advocates and patients protested to garner government attention and funding.